Medical students can feel like they are standing at the foot of an insurmountable mountain.

 Speaking of skills that require some practical experience, the next must-have tool is a suture kit.
 You're going to need to master the needle in your healthcare career, so why not start practicing now?

 A lot of different medical suppliers offer suture kits, but if you're a medical student, you want one that allows you to practice.
-Medical Creations have a kit available that is complete with a suturing pad to emulate the real thing.
+Medical Creations have a kit available that is complete with a suture pad to emulate the real thing.

 If you buy one from Medical Creations, you'll also get a free eBook that details the best techniques!